Hollande wants Alcatel job cuts limited in France

-SAINT-ETIENNE, France (Reuters) - President Francois Hollande urged telecoms equipment maker Alcatel-Lucent on Tuesday to review restructuring plans to save as many jobs as possible in France.
+SAINT-ETIENNE, France, Oct 8 (Reuters) - President Francois Hollande urged telecoms equipment maker Alcatel-Lucent on Tuesday to review restructuring plans to save as many jobs as possible in France.

 “In the framework of the decisions to be taken, the restructuring plan, it should be examined how the job cuts can be limited as much as possible,” Hollande told reporters in the central town of Saint-Etienne, where he was promoting government efforts to cut unemployment.